MirrorMark: Generalizable Mirrored Sampling for Multi-bit LLM Watermarking: Theoretical EER of MirrorMark Applied on AA and SynthID

-In this section, we analyze the theoretical equal error rate (EER) in the single-position setting ($H=1$).
-MirrorMark uses multiple positions in practice, and the results reported in Section~\ref{sec:evaluations} correspond to the $H>1$ setting.
-For completeness, Appendix~\ref{comparison_multikey} presents the performance of MirrorMark under varying $m$ with $H=1$, and the observed trends are fully consistent with the theoretical behavior analyzed in this section.
+In this section, we analyze the theoretical equal error rate (EER) when MirrorMark is instantiated with two representative samplers, Gumbel-max sampling and tournament sampling, in the single-position setting ($H=1$), and compare the asymptotic estimates with empirical EERs.
+See proof details in Appendix~\ref{app:theoretical_eer}.

-\begin{theorem} Consider sequence-level detection over $T$ approximately independent tokens for MirrorMark based on Gumbel-max sampling and tournament sampling, respectively.
-We derive the theoretical equal error rate (EER) as follows.
-See proof in Appendix~\ref{eer_prf}.